How to improve thyroid levels and low platelet count?

 Hi doctor,

 I have been taking homeopathy medicine (Thyroidinum) for the past six months for my thyroid issue.
 I have been suffering from thyroid issues for the past three years since my pregnancy, and the condition is still the same.
 I always feel heavy, and I am worried about my weight and my blood count.
-I have a feeling my health is not in good condition.
+I feel that my health is not in good condition.
 I have been taking Shatavari churan and Lohasava for the past five months.
-However, today I underwent a laboratory test for my thyroid screening, and the results were not satisfactory.
+However, today, I underwent a laboratory test for my thyroid screening, and the results were not satisfactory.
 My TSH is high at around 7.65 ng/dL, hemoglobin is low at about 11.4 g/dL, blood glucose is at about 88 mg/dL, and my platelet count is low at 120,000 mcL.
 I have attached my report for a better understanding.

 Kindly suggest me a solution.